 A Greek-yogurt fix!

 All you need is a jar, three spoons of Greek yoghurt and your favourite seeds and nuts.
-Or, you can grab a few of Gouri’s Goodies Mini Bites – we recommend crushing 2 Dates & Chia Energy Bites and top your yoghurt with them for a quick takeaway mid-meal snack!
+Or, you can grab a few of Gouri’s Goodies Energy Bites – we recommend crushing 2 Dates & Chia Mini Energy Bites and top your yoghurt with them for a quick takeaway mid-meal snack!

 For the lazy breakfast eaters or the shower & eat on the way to work people, Energy Bars are a must-have in your stock.
 All you have to do is grab one and run out for the day.
 Choose an assortment from Gouri’s Goodies Energy Bars – Oats & Almond, Dates & Chia Seeds, Palm Jaggery & Honey, Belgian Dark Chocolate, Belgian Milk Chocolate & Belgian Dark Chocolate Orange (depending on your palate) for a wholesome breakfast or in-between meals snack.
 Packed with nutrition, Gouri’s Goodies products offer you the concept of Clean Label – your product is what is on the ingredients patch – no omissions and no alterations!

 A seed mix in your bag is a must for a quick spoon or two while on-the-go or while relaxing at home (beats the urge to take up a jar of processed snacks).
-Stock your pantry with an assorted package of Gouri’s Goodies Mini Bite Packets for an easy bite fix and a variety to choose from.
+Stock your pantry with an assorted package of Gouri’s Goodies Energy Bite Packets for an easy bite fix and a variety to choose from.
 Packed with seeds, almonds, natural sugars, dates & jaggery – these are a wholesome snack in a bite!

 The best way to incorporate superfoods in your daily diet is by experimenting with recipes and ingredients – find out what works for YOU.
 A good combination of ingredients consumed in a proportionate manner provides a chock-full of nutrition and a delectable taste.